doriolson/CMOR_438_Final_Repository/Data/README.md

 - `NObeyesdad`: Obesity classification (used only for evaluation).

 The dataset contains no missing values and provides a moderate number of observations (2,111) and features (17), making it suitable for clustering and community detection experiments.

+The link to this dataset on kaggle can be found here: https://www.kaggle.com/datasets/lesumitkumarroy/obesity-data-set.

 ---